Iyengar Yogananta Teachers

 Nehal’s studies in the Iyengar method of yoga began with Kobad Variava in 2001 and progressed until 2004.
 During both of her pregnancies, she persisted in practicing yoga.
 First with Kobad Sir followed by the pre-natal classes of Yoga Centre Toronto (YCT) in 2006.

 From 2009 to 2015, Nehal continued studying: while in India with George Vaz, then maintaining her studentship after moving to Canada under Niren Pandya’s guidance.
-She is currently enrolled in the third and final year of the teacher training program at YCT with senior teacher Marlene Mawhiney.
+She is currently studying at YCT with senior teacher Marlene Mawhinney and has earned the Introductory I & II certification.

 Nehal finds that the practise of yoga challenges her and pushes her personal limitations.
 Yoga has allowed her to avoid complacency in life and to venture into new experiences.
 Nehal is confident that yoga has the ability to keep the body-mind clear, focused and healthy.
 She is looking forward to her journey as not only a practitioner, but as a teacher.

 * Gratitude to Ivana Ciric Photography for the wonderful photos.